jenkinsci/oracle-cloud-infrastructure-compute-plugin/README.md

 The master will need to be restarted before the plugin is loaded and made available in the Jenkins environment.

+## Upgrade
+Updates are listed in the Updates tab of the **Manage Plugins** page and can be installed by checking the checkbox of the Oracle Cloud Infrastructure Compute plugin updates and clicking the **Download now and install after restart** button.

+**Note**: A plugin version with new functionality may only take effect on Slaves built with that new version.
+You may need to remove older Slaves.

 ## Configuration